 Being in an uncomfortable or awkward situation that you want to leave.

-Example: Frank was over at his friend’s house having dinner with him and his wife.
+Example: Frank was at his friend’s house having dinner with him and his wife.
 Half-way through the meal, they started arguing and Frank was caught in the middle of it.
-This was an uncomfortable situation for Frank to be in.
+This was an uncomfortable situation for him to be in.
 As the couple bickered back and forth, Frank thought to himself: “check, please.”

-In other words, Frank wanted to leave this awkward situation.
+In other words, Frank wanted to leave that awkward situation.

 The Origin Of ‘Check, Please’

 The phrase “check, please” is something you often hear at restaurants, and you probably have even said it before yourself while being inside one.
 Thus, while the origin of the phrase isn’t clear, it seems very likely that it originates from restaurants or eateries because after eating, it’s common for people to ask for their bill by saying “check, please.”
 This request means they are done with their food and they’d like to pay and leave.
 This is similar to the phrase’s idiomatic meaning.